(During Term Time)

 The Ladies' Group meets on the third Wednesday of each month (except August) at 7.30pm in the Church hall.
 The group is open to everyone in the community and further afield.
 We are a friendly group and enjoy a variety of speakers, wine and cheese evenings and fun.
 We all go out for a lunch time meal in January and an evening meal in July.

 During advent in December we join the Mothers' Union for a Quiet Night followed by mince pies and shortbread.
 We have our own Quiet Night in Lent to prepare us for Holy Week and the celebration of Easter.

 Everyone is welcome!
 Transport can be arranged.
-For further information please contact Paula on 0191 2368873.
+For further information please contact the churchwardens on 0191 2362280.

 As a Christian mission charity we seek to support families of all kinds.
 Wherever we work in the world the need to support families is now greater than ever.
 In over 80 countries, 4 million members worldwide share a vision – to bring about a world where God’s love is shown through loving, respectful and flourishing relationships.